zer0glitch/ocpv-ansible-example/README.md

 # ocpv-ansible-example

-## Introduction:
+## New phone, who dis?
-This is a project to provide examples for the [zer0glitch.ocpv](https://github.com/zer0glitch/ocpv) ansible collection.
+This is a project to provide instruction and examples for the [zer0glitch.ocpv](https://github.com/zer0glitch/ocpv) ansible collection.
 - What is OCP-V
 - How to spin up a lab environment/prerequisites
 - How to configure your lab environment
 - Install OCP-V + Hyper-Converged
 - VM Networking in OCP
-  * Configure NNCP
+  - Configure NNCP
   - Routes/Services
 - Install Virtual Machines (VM's)
 - Learn how to change VM configuration